 The Witcher Season 2 Release Date

-Oh, and then Henry Cavill (aka Geralt, aka my boyfriend) injured his leg on set in December, which resulted in him taking a short break from filming to recover, according to Deadline.
+Oh, Henry Cavill also (aka Geralt, aka my boyfriend) injured his leg on set in December, which resulted in him taking a short break from filming to recover, according to Deadline.

 But thankfully, it looks like he healed up quickly,